8 Eco-Friendly Practices You Can Add to Your Life Now

 Instead of driving solo, take public transportation, carpool, ride a bike or walk!
 Additionally, you can choose more fuel-efficient vehicles like an electric car.

 Compost is an organic fertilizer you can add to your plants to give them the necessary nutrients to grow.
-Much of home compost is made up of food scraps or dead leaves.
+Much of home compost is made up of food scraps or dead leaves that you can put into a compost bin.
 Instead of throwing away those scraps, you can turn them into plant food.

 Composting both renews your soil and reduces the need for chemical fertilizers that can be harmful to the environment.
 It’s an eco-friendly practice that anyone can participate in.
 Even if you don’t have a garden, you can donate your compost to a local farmer or neighbor with a garden.